 On the price side, we’re trying to do our part by buying on fixed price contracts entirely detached from the volatility of the commodity exchange, with the goal of paying 100 Kenya Shillings per kg of coffee cherry across all bean sizes.
 This, incidentally, is a whopping 5x above the lowest prices of the season and over 4x the average.
 I hope to inspire more buyers to pay these prices for Kenya coffee, as it’s really necessary for the sector to not just survive but thrive.

 As some light at the end of the tunnel, the 2020/21 season has shown much better yields, so there’s hope!

 As with everywhere in the world, Kenya has been impacted by Covid-19.
 Kenya has brushed up against a number of scary infectious diseases like Ebola and Cholera, and Covid-19 is considerably less deadly than those.
 Additionally, Malaria is also very serious threat as well.
 The bottom line is that Covid-19 is present, but other health and economic challenges of life in Kenya somewhat overshadow it.

 Thank you for your interest in this coffee.
 With your help (buying it), we can collectively contribute to an improved and evolving coffee sector in Kenya!

-This coffee was frozen immediately upon arrival in Calgary, to preserve freshness.
+As with all our coffee, this green coffee was frozen immediately on arrival in Calgary, to preserve freshness.